praseedaaw/praseedaaw.github.io/content/posts/GH-Copilot-for-wider-context-of-multiple-repos.md

 ### My Prompt:

-> **"Select the attached services under <Parent repo> as the context.
+> **"Select the attached services under 'Parent repo' as the context.
 As a QA engineer, I want to create an impact chart of any change introducing to any service, and event messaging between micro-services.
 As an expert solution architect, can you create a mermaid syntax of all the events happening between micro-services?
 Mention the exact names of events in the connection lines/arrows, and provide steps to create a graphical dependency diagram.
 Also, create a Miro board using the Mermaid diagram."**
 ![GitHub Copilot Web](/img/copilot-web.png)

 ### What Copilot Did: